How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Preliminaries

 \section{Preliminaries}

 A HIT is a question with a set of $S$ of possible answers.
-For each HIT we assume that there exists one answer which is the correct answer (more on this below under ``probabilistic assumptions").
+For each HIT we assume that there exists one answer which is the correct answer (more on this below under ``probabilistic assumptions'').
 A requester has a collection of HITs, which we call a \emph{workload}.
 The goal of the requester is to learn what is the correct answer for each HIT.
 The requester has access to a crowdsourcing system.

 We model a stylized crowdsourcing system that operates in rounds.
-In each round the crowdsourcing systems chooses one HIT from the workload and a worker arrives, receives the HIT, submits his answer and gets paid a fixed amount for her work.
+In each round the crowdsourcing systems chooses one HIT from the workload and a worker arrives, receives the HIT, submits her answer and gets paid a fixed amount for her work.
 The crowdsourcing system needs to output an answer for each HIT in the workload.
 The algorithm can adaptively decide for each HIT how many workers to ask for answers.
 We mostly focus on a single HIT.
 In each round, a worker arrives and submits an answer to this HIT.
 The algorithm needs to decide whether to stop (stopping rule) and if so, which answer to choose (selection rule).

 There are two measures to be minimized in such an algorithm: (1) the \emph{error rate} for this workload (the percentage of HITs for which the algorithm outputs the wrong answer), and (2) the \emph{average cost} for this workload (the average cost per HIT paid to the workers by the algorithm).
 Formally this is a bi-criteria optimization problem.
 If all workers are paid equally, the average cost is simply the average number of rounds.